tonywu6/mdbookkit/docs/src/rustdoc-link/workspace-layout.md

 (e.g. perhaps you would like to mention `std`) — unfortunately, the preprocessor does not yet support running without a Cargo project.

-Instead, you can setup your book project as a private, dummy crate.
+Instead, you can setup your book project as a private, dummy package.

 ```
 my-book/